xrdocs/application-hosting/_tutorials/2016-05-10-iosxr-ansible.md

 2. File "ansible_env": Used to set up the environment for Ansible.

 We do not delve into [YDK](https://github.com/CiscoDevNet/ydk-py-samples) for now, it's a topic for another tutorial.
-Note that files ansible_hosts and ansible_env are preconfigured for our needs.
+Note that the files ansible_hosts and ansible_env are preconfigured for our needs.

 ```